AryanAAB/MicroGrid/ReadMe.md

 # Net P2P Energy Trading Microgrid

 This project is a net metering + peer-to-peer (P2P) energy trading simulation for a residential microgrid.
-It models how houses with different consumption and generation profiles interact with each other and with the main grid under various energy trading policies.
+It models how houses with different consumption and generation profiles interact with each other and with the main grid under the net metering + peer-to-peer trading policy.

 ## What is Net Metering?
 Net Metering is a billing mechanism that lets consumers who generate their own electricity (usually using solar panels)